 Arrival day - airport pick up

-We meet you at the airport and transfer to the western mountainous part of Slovenia, to the town of Kobarid, situated in a beautiful Soča valley near Italian border.
-Easy afternoon in town center and meeting for folowing days.
+We meet you at the airport and transfer to the western mountainous part of Slovenia, to the lovely town Kobarid, situated in a beautiful Soča valley near Italian border.
+Easy afternoon in town center and meeting for following days.

 Day 1 - Kobariski stol mountain pass

 The van saves us the trouble of pedalling up the tarmac road and all we have to do is an hour and a half’s steady climb up a fireroad to the mountain pass, where we are again treated with a beautiful view.
 The descent takes us down a disused military alpine trail from the 1st World War down to the village of Žaga and from there we follow the river upstream back towards Kobarid.
 Now all there is left is to dip our aching legs in the ice cold and crystal clear river or pay a visit to the hotel saunas.
 Overnight in Kobarid.
 (35 km, 600 A meters to climb and 1200 A meters of descent)